Wolsten/Table-Based-Solution/readme.md

 </table>
 ```

-Timeline tables are identified with the class `timeline-table` and named via their `id`.
-They also have an optional attribute `data-category-colours` which lists the colours for each category of event.
+Timeline tables are identified with the class `timeline-table` and named via their `title` attribute.
+They also have an optional `styles` tag which can be used to override the colours for each category of event.
 If not provided a set of default colours will be used.
-These are specified in the `style.css` file and can of course be overridden.
+These are specified in the `style.css` file.

 Dates can be formatted in a number of ways: